MOXA-ISD/developer-docs/docs/edge-intro.md

         -H "mx-api-token:$(cat /etc/mx-api-token)" -k
 ```

-## STEP 4: Read and display the tag data using Hello APP
+## STEP 4: Create Hello APP to read and display the tag data
 To subscribe data, we used a simple Hello APP wirtten in Python code to show the data

 ```python